-Constructing, Organizing and Applying Knowledge

-(Tag Line)

-AL.1 Constructing and Gathering Knowledge
+Constructing, Organizing and Applying Knowledge (Tag Line) AL.1 Constructing and Gathering Knowledge experiences, including play?

-Big Ideas: Children actively construct knowledge through routines, play, practices, and language.
+AL.1 Constructing and Gathering Knowledge Big Ideas: Children actively construct knowledge through routines, play, practices, and language.
 Children use a variety of strategies to gather information based upon their own individualized approach to learning.
 Essential Questions: What strategies can be used to gather information?
-What can I learn from my every day experiences, including play?
+What can I learn from my every day

-Standard AL-1.PK.A Explore and ask questions to seek meaningful information about a growing range of topics, ideas and tasks.

-Concepts and Competencies

-The learner will:

-- Utilize senses to explore and learn from the environment - Show interest and interact with others about their work or actions - Demonstrate interest in new materials and experiences that are introduced into the classroom - Ask questions to understand something (e.g. "How does that work?") - · Watch others play and ask to join in supportive Practices

-The adult will:

-- Stimmlate children's curiosity through use of "provocation" strategies when introducing new topics or ideas (e.g. ask children to guess what might be inside a box or bag, place new materials in sensory table and encourage exploration, ask "I wonder" questions) - Provide real objects that can be manipulated or explored to understand a concept - Respond to children's questions with explanations that help them to understand - Encourage children to research answers to questions through books and other media - Regularly rotate classroom materials and formally introduce new objects and activities into the classroom by showing excitement (e.g. "Look what I brought for us to do today!")
+Standard Concepts and Competencies supportive Practices AL.1.PK.A Explore and ask questions to seek meaningful information about a growing range of topics, ideas and tasks, The learner will: Utilize senses to explore and learn from the environment Show interest and interact with others about their work or actions Demonstrate interest in new materials and experiences that are introduced into the classroom Ask questions to understand something (e.g. "How does that work?")
+Watch others play and ask to join in The adult will: Stimulate children's curiosity through use o "provocation" strategies when introducing new topics or ideas (e.g. ask children to gness what might be inside a box or bag, place new materials in sensory table and encourage exploration, ask "I wonder" questions) Provide real objects that can be manipulated or explored to understand a concept Respond to children's questions with explanations that help them to understand Encourage children to research answers to questions through books and other media Regularly rotate classroom materials and formally introduce new objects and activities into the classroom by showing excitement (e.g. "Look what I brought for us to do today!")